 We all know that calcium is required for egg shell production.
 If we have a hen that lays soft or thin shelled eggs we boost her calcium intake.
 So what should we be giving our flock to assist our girls to make strong, healthy egg shells?

-If you’re thinking about how to tweak their diets foods that are high in calcium include: seeds (poppy, sunflower, chia), dairy products like cheese and yoghurt, fish, beans and lentils, nuts, dark leafy greens, broccoli, arugula, okra, edamame, tofu, sweet potatoes, oranges and butternut squash.
+If you’re thinking about how to tweak their diet foods that are high in calcium include: seeds (poppy, sunflower, chia), dairy products like cheese and yoghurt, fish, beans and lentils, nuts, dark leafy greens, broccoli, arugula, okra, edamame, tofu, sweet potatoes, oranges and butternut squash.

 The problem with some of those foods is they also contain oxalates and phylates, naturally occurring compounds that bind to calcium, inhibiting some of its absorption.